FileMaker Pro Coaching / Consulting … Because 2 Heads Are Better Than 1

 The job of a coach, essentially, is to transport someone from where they are to where they need to go.

 Hiring a FileMaker Pro consultant/coach can help move you—and your business—from where it is to where you need to go.
-Whether it’s developing a custom app on the FileMaker Platform or adding new features and functionality to an eXisting one, signing a software coach can be a cost-effective way to keep FileMaker Pro in your playbook and enabling you to score on your business goals.
+Whether it’s developing a custom app on the FileMaker Platform or adding new features and functionality to an eXisting one, signing a software coach can be a cost-effective way to keep FileMaker Pro in your playbook, enabling you to score on your business goals.

 Who can benefit from having someone coach them through new skills on the FileMaker Platform (FMP)?
 Anyone who wants to improve their FMP skills—especially in-house developers who need an outside resource from time to time.